How soon can I schedule an appointment?

 Do you require drug screening?

-Yes, Master Center follows the best practice guidelines by American Society of Addiction Medicine (ASAM) for addiction medicine teams for conducting practical, evidence-based drug testing.
-Drug testing is not meant to be about ‘catching’, embarrassing, or punishing but as a tool to guide treatment, to help our patients make the right choices and show evidence of their success.
-Master Center expects that a patient’s first drug screen will be positive for drugs of abuse, and we have the experience to view test results in the proper perspective.
+Yes, Master Center follows the best practice guidelines by the American Society of Addiction Medicine (ASAM) for addiction medicine teams for conducting practical, evidence-based drug testing.
+Drug testing is not meant to be about ‘catching’, embarrassing, or punishing but as a tool to guide treatment, to help our patients make the right choices, and show evidence of their success.
+Master Center expects that a patient’s first drug screen will be positive for drugs of abuse, and we have the experience to view test results from the proper perspective.
 We test not only to confirm the absence of harmful drugs but also the presence of the medicines we prescribe.
 Master Center only uses medically necessary and accurate testing for drugs that are likely to impact clinical outcomes.

 Are you going to draw blood at my first appointment?